Naruto Uzumaki: In other media

-As the series' title character, Naruto appears in every movie in the series.
+As the series's title character, Naruto appears in every movie in the series.
 He typically appears as the lead character on a mission with comrades from Konohagakure.
 Naruto: Shippūden the Movie marks the first appearance of Naruto in his Part II form.
 In Road to Ninja: Naruto the Movie, an alternate version of the character named Menma appears as the main antagonist of the film.
 In The Last: Naruto the Movie, which takes place after the events of the series, Naruto faces Toneri Otsutsuki; at the movie's climax, Naruto and Hinata enter a relationship that eventually leads to their marriage.
 Kishimoto, the film's chief story supervisor, admitted that he was embarrassed writing romance scenes in the series.
 However, upon watching Naruto and Hinata share their first kiss, he felt a mixture of satisfaction and sadness due to the two characters' growth since Naruto's beginning; they had become like his own children.

 Naruto also appears in all four OVAs produced for the series: helping his friend Konohamaru Sarutobi find a four-leaf clover in the first, escorting a ninja to his village and fighting the criminal who stole the village's "Hero's Water" in the second, participating in a tournament in the third, and working with Team 7 in the fourth.
-He appears as a supporting character in the spin-off manga titled Rock Lee and his Ninja Pals where his fellow Konohagakure ninja Rock Lee is the main character.
+He appears as a supporting character in the spin-off manga titled Rock Lee and his Ninja Pals, where his fellow Konohagakure ninja Rock Lee is the main character.